-Sco ring Criteria Points Proposed project activities are consistent with requirements in Section 2 of the RFA.
-The proposed activities and work plan are feasible for completion during fiscal year 2022; including factoring in possible ongoing social distancing limitations due to the COVID-19 health emergency.
-15 The proposed project is informed by and responsive to employer hiring needs.
+Sc oring Criteria Points 1.
+Proposed project activities are consistent with requirements in Section 2 of the RFA.
+The proposed activities and work plan are feasible for completion during fiscal year 2024.
+15 2.
+The proposed project is informed by and responsive to employer hiring needs.
 The applicant is able to clearly identify employer partners and their role in project work.
-The applicant demonstrates an understanding of labor market information related to their proposed job placement sectors and occupations and has accounted for the potential economic impact of the COVID-19 health emergency in designing program services.
+The applicant demonstrates an understanding of labor market information related to their proposed job placement sectors and occupations.
 15 3.
 Proposed outputs and outcomes are realistic based on described project activities and likely to have a strong positive impact on SNAP E&T participants' career prospects.
-15 The applicant has demonstrated experience in successfully achieving proposed outcomes as evidenced by information provided on previous related projects.
+15 4.
+The applicant has demonstrated experience in successfully achieving proposed outcomes as evidenced by information provided on previous related projects.
 10 5.
 The application demonstrates an understanding of the target population's needs and cultural competence in serving a diverse range of participants.
-15 The application demonstrates the staff and systems capacity to track required data, maintain records, track participant progress, and provide appropriate documentation of all program expenses.
-15 The applicant's Appendix 4 - SNAP E&T Applicant Budget - FY 2022 document is complete and provides adequate justification for the costs associated with each line item.
+15 6.
+The application demonstrates the staff and systems capacity to track required data, maintain records, track participant progress, and provide appropriate documentation of all program expenses.
+15 7.
+The applicant's Appendix 4 - SNAP E&T Applicant Budget document is complete and provides adequate justification for the costs associated with each line item.
 This includes clear documentation that other non-federal funding sources are available to support the portion of total program costs that are not supported through SNAP E&T funding.
 Costs for line items and overall costs per participant seem reasonable based on the scope of services provided through this project.
-15 - AND TOTAL 100
+15 Gl RAND TOTAL 100